XST-BD/SimpleMP/README.md

 SimpleMP fixes this by providing a well-defined, safe, high-level API that handles:

 * Input introspection
-* Codec capability validation
-* Sample format negotiation
+* Encoder, format and options compatibility validation
-* Channel layout enforcement
-* Sample rate clamping
+* Sample rate and bitrate safe range
 * Container compatibility checks
 * Error handling and reporting
 * So developers can focus on using it, not debugging it.